 The aim of the Research Special Interest Group is to encourage and support its members to engage in reflective practices that explore and communicate the impact of the services, programs, and spaces in their school libraries.
 Group members are encouraged to identify a change they would like to make in their libraries or a new strategy they would like to try and will be supported in areas such as data collection and analysis, and appropriate ways to communicate their project findings for maximum impact.
 The hour-long meetings of the group comprise a short information session followed by discussion and the sharing of ideas and practices.

-Registrations now open for Term 1: Special Interest Group - Research
+Register for the Term 4 session: Special Interest Group - Research